-Before you start uploading there are some things you can do to make your data openly discoverable and accessible for the long term.
-Something we call data curation.
-Here are some keys to successful data curation -
+Before uploading data there are some things you can do to make your data openly discoverable and accessible for the long term.

-Trailing space affect searches and operations which require an exact match to be made, as each space is treated as a character.
+2. Eliminate trailing spaces.
+Trailing spaces affect searches and operations which require an exact match to be made, as each space is treated as a character.
 To eliminate these spaces within Excel you can use the TRIM() function.

-Leave your address, city, state and zip code in separate columns.
-It allows the platform to build a Location field that can be geocoded.
+5. Keep your location information in separate fields.
+Leave your address, city, state, and zip code in separate columns.
+It allows the platform to build a Location field (point column) that can be geocoded.
 This is critical if you want to create maps with your data (and you do want to create maps, right?).
 It also keeps your options open for filtering your data by one of those fields.